ontolex/frequency-attestation-corpus-information/index.md

 ### Other models

-Alternatively, the loci of attestations may be give as RFC5147 URIs or as Text Fragments.
+Alternatively, the loci of attestations may be given as RFC5147 URIs or as Text Fragments.
 The following example illustrates the use of RFC5147 URIs:

 <aside class="example" title="Example: RFC5147">